Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Results

 We can now estimate the kinetic energy of the rain clump, $K_e = \frac{1}{2}mv^2$, where $m$ and $v$ denote, respectively, the rain clump's mass and total velocity.
 For this, we must first calculate the electron number density of the clump, which is determined assuming pressure balance between the rain clump and the compression ahead of the rain.
 We can also assume that the temperature of the clump is on the order of $10^4$~K (and probably less), given that it produces EUV absorption (due to neutral hydrogen and helium, and singly ionised helium).

 We obtain an electron number density for the clump of $(5.86 \pm 0.37) \times10^{11}$~cm$^{-3}$, which is in line with usually reported density values for coronal rain \citep{antolin2022multi}.
-Based on the rain volume (assuming cylindrical geometry), and using the morphological properties mentioned in section~\ref{sec:Morphology and EUV variability} and observed total descending speeds calculated in section~\ref{sec:speed}, we obtain a kinetic energy for the rain clump of $(6.19 \pm 2.04)\times 10^{25}$~erg.
+Based on the rain volume (assuming cylindrical geometry), and using the morphological properties {(width of $0.55\pm0.03$~Mm, length of $8.7\pm0.3$~Mm)} mentioned in section~\ref{sec:Morphology and EUV variability} and observed total descending speed {($=72.5~$km~s$^{-1}$)} calculated in section~\ref{sec:speed}, we obtain a kinetic energy for the rain clump of {$(6.18 \pm 1.86)\times 10^{25}$}~erg. {Using the temperature of 10,000~K for the rain clump we calculate the thermal energy, given by $U = \frac{3}{2} k_B V T n_{\text{tot}}$, where $V$, $T$ and $n_{\text{tot}}$ denote, respectively, the volume, temperature and number density of the rain clump.
+We find a value of $(4.79\pm0.86)\times10^{24}$~erg.}

 We also calculate the thermal and kinetic energy of the rebound flow to analyse how much energy from the rain clump is transferred to it.
-The former is given by $U = \frac{3}{2} k_B V T n_{\text{tot}}$, where $V$, $T$ and $n$ denote, respectively, the volume, temperature and number density of the upflow.
 Using the values for the upward flow found in section~\ref{sec:rebound flow} we find thermal and kinetic energies of $(1.01 \pm 0.25)\times 10^{24}$~erg and $(9.24 \pm 0.8)\times 10^{24}$~erg, respectively.
-We notice a factor of more than 10 difference between these values and the rain clump energy.
+We notice a factor of {$\approx6.5$} difference between these values and the rain clump energy.

 The rain impact will also likely generate MHD waves, and particularly slow modes.
 Such modes would propagate upward at the sound speed.
 Although they do not show up in the time-distance diagrams, it is useful to estimate their kinetic energies.
 These are well approximated by $E_w = \frac{1}{2} \rho (\delta v)^2 c_s$, where $\delta v$ is the amplitude and $c_s$ is the sound speed.
 Since we do not observe the slow modes we can assume a maximum amplitude of 10\% the sound speed.
 We also assume the same volume as for the flow and obtain a wave kinetic energy value of $3.9\times10^{22}$~erg, which is negligible compared to the flow energy.